unjs/nitro/README.md

 ## Cache API

-Nitro provides a powerful caching system built on top of storage layer.
+nitro provides a powerful caching system built on top of storage layer.

 ```js
 import { defineCachedFunction } from '#nitro'